Software Engineering

 Bringing Your Team Back from Quiet Quitting

 Quiet quitting doesn’t mean an employee is on the verge of walking out the door, but it does mean they’re mentally checked out.
-The sooner you recognize the signs, the sooner you can take action to re-engage your team.
+The sooner you recognize the signs, the sooner you can take action to re-engage your team and avoid costly turnover.

 At WorkStory, we’ve helped leaders identify these signs early with tools that track engagement, feedback, and performance.
 If you’re seeing any of these signs in your team, it’s time to take action: have conversations, show appreciation, and create growth opportunities that align with their strengths.